KevinRavasi/QueueMetricsWallboard/README.md

 Alternatively you can avoid using corsproxy, by opening chrome.exe from the command prompt with the --disable-web-security option appended.
-In that case you should change both proxyAddress and proxyPort parameters in WallBoard.html to "-".
+In that case you should change both proxyAddress and proxyPort parameters in WallBoard.html to "-". this approach is not reccomended and should be used only for development purposes.

 EDITING THE SOURCE CODE